 What is Deductible in Car Insurance?

-Many car owners buy car insurance as a formality without giving it a thought, while there are many things you need to look out for when you’re buying a car insurance policy in Saudi.
-So, in order to make a wise choice for yourself, you have to be knowledgeable about insurance and its jargon in the first place.
+Many car owners buy car insurance as a formality without giving it a thought, while there are many things you need to look out for when you’re buying comprehensive car insurance in Saudi.
+So, to make a wise choice for yourself, you have to be knowledgeable about insurance and its jargon in the first place.
 A deductible is one such jargon most often used in health and car insurance, but what exactly is it, and when do you need to pay it?
 If you are confused, don’t worry – we are here to make car insurance deductible simple!

 What Is Deductible?

 In car insurance, a deductible is a fixed pre-decided amount you have to pay when you raise a claim.
 Normally, insurance companies set this amount in the policy table.
-The deductible amount often ranges between 500 to 400 SR, or more.
+The deductible amount often ranges between SAR 500 to 400 or more.

 For instance, let’s say you just got your car insured and agreed to set 1000 SR as your deductible.
 Then, unfortunately, the car gets in a wreck and needs 6000 SR in repairs.
 Here, you must pay the agreed amount (1000 riyals) before the insurance company bears the remaining costs of 5000 riyals.